ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 `conda env create -f environment.yml`

-Running this command will make conda create a new environment similar to the environment of the analysis with the information provided inside the environment.yml file.
+Running this command will make conda create a new environment similar to the environment of the analysis with the information provided inside the **environment.yml** file.
 When you run the command, you will be able to specify the name of this new environment.
 Once you are done, **don't forget to activate your environment before running the analysis.**

 ##### b.)
 Create the environment yourself and load the packages using the requirements.txt and pip #####

 It is still possible to recreate the original environment if you are not using the conda package manager.
-The pip manager that comes with many Python installers is able to install requirements using the requirements.txt file present in the project. **However, you first need to create an environment yourself separate from you base Python environment so as to prevent potential problems** The process of creating a virtual environment through pip is lengthier than the method above.
-[Here's the official documentation of how to install packages and create virtual environments using pip.](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+The pip manager that comes with many Python distributions is able to install requirements using the **requirements.txt** file present in the project. **However, you first need to create an environment yourself separate from your base Python environment so as to prevent potential problems.** The process of creating a virtual environment through pip is lengthier than the method above.
+[Here's the official documentation on how to install packages and create virtual environments using pip.](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 Once you have created your environment, you can now install all the packages using the requirements.txt file.
 To do so, **activate your virtual environment**, cd to the project folder and run the following in a Python terminal: